-This course examines how ethnographic methods may be used to analyze information-based work practices and to design business/corporate systems to be sensitive to those who use them.
-Corporate culture is a highly distributed, infrastructural and rapidly changing entity that endows organizational action with its deepest significance.
-Corporate cultures must be studied by ethnographic methods of “thick description”.
-Grounded in this way, the course aims to help Learners develop the judgment necessary to design, test, and evaluate effective business systems of the future.Learning Outcomes:
+This course examines how ethnographic methods may be used to analyze information-based work practices and to design business systems to be sensitive to those who use them.
+Corporate culture is highly distributed, infrastructural, and rapidly changing, with a dramatic impact on organizational action.
+Corporate cultures should be studied by means of sophisticated ethnographic methods.
+Grounded this way, the course aims to help Learners develop the judgment necessary to design, test, and evaluate business systems of the future.Learning Outcomes:

 - Compare Ethnography growth as a research method